htmfilho/htmfilho.github.io/_posts/2017-07-04-welcome-to-jekyll.markdown

 images_path = "images/posts"
 ```

-During the migration process, all your posts will be copied to the folder
+During the migration process, all your posts are copied to the folder `_posts/`
-`_posts/` and all the images to the folder `images/posts`.
-If those folders
+and all the images to the folder `images/posts`.
+If those folders don't exist
-don't exist they will be created automatically.
-If you want something different
+they will be created automatically.
+If you want something different from these
-from these then you can customize them in the Jekyllfly config file later on.
+then you can customize them in the Jekyllfly config file later on.

-## The code

-The code is organized in three modules (In Python a file is actually called a
-module):

-1. `wordpress.py`: implementation of a simple web crawler that navigates through
-   the posts of a Wordpress blog from the most recent to the oldest one.
-It is
-   possible because at the end of every post there is a link to the previous
-   one.
-2. `jekyll.py`: transforms the data extracted from wordpress.py in a format
-   understandable by Jekyll and save them in locations of a Jekyll project to
-   have them published.
-3. `migration.py`: launch the whole migration process.
-4. `config.py`: configuration file, where we define the url of the source blog.

-The execution starts at the `migration.py` module, which simply loads the config
+Let's get the Python part done.
+As stated before, I assume you have Python
+3 installed and know how to use `pip` to install dependencies.
+Now, go to the
-and calls the module `wordpress.py`.
+Jekyllfly directory and install the dependencies:

-{% highlight python %}
-import wordpress
-import config

-wordpress.import_articles(config.wordpress_url)
-{% endhighlight %}

-The function `import_articles` in the module `wordpress` iterates recursively
-through the posts in descendent chronological order.
-While doing this, it
-extracts the content of each post, analyze the extracted content, creates an
-object with the extracted content and saves them in Jekyll's folders.

-{% highlight python %}
-def import_article(current_post_url, recursive=False):
-    content_html = get_content_html(current_post_url)

-    if content_html:
-        save_article(build_article(current_post_url, content_html))
-        if recursive:
-            previous_post_url = get_previous_post_url(content_html)
-            if previous_post_url:
-                import_article(previous_post_url, recursive)

-def import_articles(post_url):
-    import_article(post_url, True)
-{% endhighlight %}
+    $ cd jekyllfly
+    $ pip install -r requirements.txt

+## Run it!

+You're all set.
+Let's run it:

+    $ python3 migration.py

+The time it takes to finish depends on the number of posts and images published
+and the speed of your internet connection.
+In my case, it took 4 minutes to
+download 156 posts and 182 images.
+The script shows the path to every resource
+it is downloading to give you and idea of progress.
+When it finished, go to
+[http://localhost:4000](http://localhost:4000) to check the result.